Contents

 Poetry

-- Wanderer’s Night Song, Johann Wolfgang von Goethe, translated by Dinah Livingstone
+- Wanderer's Night Song, Johann Wolfgang von Goethe

 Regulars and Occasionals

-- As I Please: John Pearson Visits Sicily
+- As I Please: John Pearson Visits Sicily, John Pearson

-On a Christmas theme, Frank Walker’s ‘The Festival of Adoration’, comes down to Earth.
+On a Christmas theme, our next article, Frank Walker’s’ ‘The Festival of Adoration’, comes down to Earth.
 Kings must kneel before the child who ‘represents the deepest humanity’.
 This is followed by James Dunstone’s piece on Quaker differences in the way they read the Bible, some literally, some poetically – and eclectically.